-To prevent the creation or consolidation of a dominant position, within the context of merger control rules the RCC may impose remedies to the merging parties (assets sale, trademark licence or assignment etc).
-For instance, in a recent merger case between the first two players on the Romanian additive oil production market, the RCC conditioned the approval of the economic concentration to a trademark assignment allowing Agricover, the second largest player, to maintain its presence on the market.
-By the same token, when analysing the intended merger between two players on the Romanian market for raw and coated particle boards, the RCC gave its the approval conditional on the renunciation by Kronospan Group of the acquisition of the commercial division of raw and coated particle board manufacturer FunderMax GmbH Austria, with a view to rendering the operation compatible with the market.
+To prevent the creation or consolidation of a dominant position within the context of merger control rules, the RCC may impose remedies on the merging parties (assets sale, trademark licence or assignment, etc).
+For instance, in a recent merger case between the two main players on the Romanian additive oil production market, the RCC made their approval of the economic concentration conditional upon a trademark assignment allowing Agricover, the second largest player, to maintain its presence on the market.
+By the same token, when analysing the intended merger between two players on the Romanian market for raw and coated particle boards, the RCC gave its approval conditional upon the renunciation by Kronospan Group of the acquisition of the commercial division of raw and coated particle board manufacturer FunderMax GmbH Austria, with a view to rendering the operation compatible with the market.